-A number of companies that provide Bitcoin-related services have been unable to find banks that are willing to provide them with bank accounts and banking services.
+A number of companies that provide digital asset-related services have been unable to find banks that are willing to provide them with bank accounts and banking services.
 This may have an adverse impact on the Trust's operations.
 Similarly, a number of such companies have had their existing bank accounts closed by their banks.
-Banks may refuse to provide bank accounts and other banking services to Bitcoin-related companies or companies that accept Bitcoin for a number of reasons, such as perceived compliance risks or costs.
-The difficulty that many businesses that provide Bitcoin-related services have and may continue to have in finding banks willing to provide them with bank accounts and other banking services may be currently decreasing the usefulness of Bitcoin as a payment system and harming public perception of Bitcoin or could decrease its usefulness and harm its public perception in the future.
-Similarly, the usefulness of Bitcoin as a payment system and the public perception of Bitcoin could be damaged if banks were to close the accounts of many or of a few key businesses providing Bitcoin-related services.
-This could decrease the price of Bitcoin and therefore adversely affect an investment in the Units.
+Banks may refuse to provide bank accounts and other banking services to digital asset-related companies or companies that accept DOT for a number of reasons, such as perceived compliance risks or costs.
+The difficulty that many businesses that provide digital asset-related services have and may continue to have in finding banks willing to provide them with bank accounts and other banking services may be currently decreasing the usefulness of DOT as a form of payment and harming public perception of DOT or could decrease its usefulness and harm its public perception in the future.
+Similarly, the usefulness of DOT as a form of payment system and the public perception of DOT could be damaged if banks were to close the accounts of many or of a few key businesses providing digital asset-related services.
+This could decrease the price of DOT and therefore adversely affect an investment in the Units.
+However, it is unclear whether the recent decision by the OCC to allow national banks to provide cryptocurrency custody services may change this situation in the future.
+See "Information About the Polkadot Network and DOT-Regulation of DOT-Certain Historical Developments."